Jordan Stachini

 Our world is saturated with content, so standing out means being real, giving your employees the freedom to voice their opinions, and showing the world how sh*thot your brand really is.

 Our services at co&co have helped many businesses take their LinkedIn game to the next level.
 Our Fieldfisher case study is proof that this strategy works.
-We educated the team on how to use LinkedIn and build strong online profiles for business development.
+We educated the team on how to use LinkedIn effectively and build strong online profiles for business development.
 Now the team have a great understanding of how to use LinkedIn to help them generate clients.
 The whole team understand the importance of personal brand values and are committed to posting regularly.
 We can see them engaging on the platform, and sharing content that conveys their personalities as individuals, whilst maintaining a clear and consistent corporate brand message.
 That’s the end goal.

 Your work-life might pay the bills, but let's be honest – it's the least interesting aspect of who you are.
 This is what we ask everyone in our workshops; who are you outside of work?
 When it comes to LinkedIn, consider your profile as the shop window to your professional world.
 A good LinkedIn profile is like dating … How you look will get you a date, how you behave will get you a relationship.